Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations: Introduction

 \section{Introduction}

-In recent times there has been a mounting interest in the spectral theory of non-selfadjoint operators.
-As opposed to self-adjoint operators, the norm of the resolvent can be very large even far away from the spectrum.
-As a consequence, the spectrum of such an operator can change a lot, even under small perturbations.
-A major tool to quantify these zones of spectral instability is given by the $\varepsilon$-pseudospectrum.
-We follow the work of L.N.
-Trefethen and M. Embree \cite{TrefEmbr} and define the $\varepsilon$-pseudospectrum of a closed linear operator $A$ on a Banach space $X$ by
+It is well known that the norm of the resolvent of non-normal operators can be very large even far away from the spectrum.
+Consequently, the spectrum of such operators can be highly unstable even under tiny perturbations, cf \cite{Da97,Da99,Da07,Pr08,Tr97}.
+A way to quantify this zone of spectral instability is given by the $\varepsilon$-pseudospectrum.
+Following the work of L.N.~Trefethen and M.~Embree \cite{TrefEmbr}, the $\varepsilon$-pseudospectrum of a closed linear operator $A$ on a Banach space $X$ is defined by

 where $\sigma(A)$ denotes the spectrum of $A$.
 Equivalently,